 Locate the first verge unit over the eaves closure and click into position.
-Nail the batten bracket onto the eaves course tile batten using 25mm clout nails.
+Nail the top of the verge unit into the end of the eaves course tile batten.
 Continue to fit verge units on each course up to the ridge.
-Verge units can be installed as the tiling progresses or all at once before the tiles have been laid.